The Polish Colony in Harbin, Manchuria

 Seal of the CIA

-We learn from the report that in 1947, the number of Polish people living in Harbin was roughly two thousand.
+According to the report, approximately 2,000 Polish people lived in Harbin in 1947.
 The Polish Consulate in Harbin may have been replaced, albeit unofficially, by the Polski Komitet Obywatelski of Manchuria.
 Livicky (first name unknown) is the head of the Polish Association Committee, while V. Yablonski is the vice-chairman.
 Jalandowski is another high-profile member (first name unknown).

-Most of the Polish population does not support the Soviet Union, including the Committee’s members and leaders.
-About 200 Poles in Harbin identify as “progressive” and are overtly pro-Soviet, with the remaining Poles preferring to adopt a moderate stance on matters of politics.
+Most of the Polish population does not support the Soviet Union, including its members and leaders.
+Approximately 200 Poles in Harbin identify as “progressive” and are openly pro-Soviet.
+At the same time, the remaining Poles tend to adopt a moderate stance on political matters.

 *The CIA report would have been referring to the Gospoda Polska, previously mentioned.

-Ninety per cent of the population does not have access to enough food.
-For the past two years, they have been forced to sell personal belongings for food and clothing.
+90% of the population lacks access to sufficient food.
+For the past two years, they have been forced to sell their personal belongings to afford food and clothing.

 The Chinese Communist government has taken control of the former Polish Church Mission site.
 Father Hotnievich, the former head of the mission, still oversees the work of the four priests or missionaries.
 One of the two churches was about to fall into the hands of the Chinese Communists.

-The Chinese Changchun Railway employs a small number of highly skilled Poles but Soviet Russians are given preference when it comes to job opportunities.
-Some non-Soviet Poles have succeeded in running their private businesses.
+The Chinese Changchun Railway employs a small number of highly skilled Poles.
+Still, Soviet Russians are given preference in job opportunities.
+Some non-Soviet Poles have successfully run their private businesses.

 Source: CIA website.
 1947.
 PDF file.